 How can this fatal dog bite be explained?
 Most likely, accurate evaluation of this Doberman’s aggressive behavioral tendencies, particularly with regard to its potential aggressive activity towards children, was not done by either the mother, the dog’s owner or for that matter anyone else.
 It should have been incumbent upon both to have carefully evaluated the suitability of this Doberman for adoption, and particularly for adoption into a home of a four-year-old.
 A properly conducted behavioral examination may have raised a red flag.

 What happened in this particular incident warrants further investigation by law enforcement.
 I feel there was neglect on some level and this warrants careful investigation by the police.
-Obvious questions include: Was temperament testing ever done on this dog, how familiar was the dog with toddlers and what training had the dog received?
+Obvious questions include: Was temperament testing done on this dog, how familiar was the dog with toddlers and what training had the dog received?
 If the police discover that this Doberman had never been properly socialized to children, had not received meaningful training or if it possessed any aggressive propensities whatsoever, then criminal prosecution against the owner or perhaps the mother (for reckless endangerment of a child) would be warranted.
-I am uncertain if Michigan law supports prosecution of a person who knowingly transfers a dangerous dog, however
+I am uncertain if Michigan law supports the prosecution of a person who knowingly transfers a dangerous dog, however